Welcome to Umair Hussain’s personal page!

 FEM Implementation Of Phase-field Models

-The Phase-field modelling has been using different numerical methods like, Finite Differences (FD), Finite Volume (FV) or Fourier spectral methods.
+The Phase-field modelling has been solved using different numerical methods like, Finite Differences (FD), Finite Volume (FV) or Fourier spectral methods.
 But with the role of stresses and deformations in the microstructure evolution now being highlighted more, FEM seems to be a better choice for solving the PF equations.
 The Finite Element Method has been popular in dealing with mechanics related problems more conveniently than the other numerical methods.
-Our envisioned solver code will be built upon existing FEM libraries, known as Deal II.
+My solvers are implemented using the modern C++ FEM library deal.II, enabling robust and scalable simulations of complex electrochemical systems.

 Sample Problems To Benchmark The Deal II codes